 Dr. Richard Gasaway describes the consequences of poor situational awareness as a loss of accurate reality.
 This can be explained as when the brain does not accept the inputs given by the five different sensory senses (smell, taste, sight, hear and touch).
 This leads the brain to be disconnected from reality, leading ultimately to a flawed level of understanding.
-When human beings tend to become mentally impaired, decision-making capabilities are greatly affected, further speeding the process of confusion and disorientation, and greatly affecting situational awareness.
+When human beings tend to become mentally impaired, decision making capabilities are greatly affected, further speeding the process of confusion and disorientation, greatly affecting situational awareness.

 As previously mentioned, first responders tend to act based on their previous experience in firefighting and/or routine inspections.
 This aspect greatly contributes to a successful operation, unfortunately, not all aspects of situational awareness can be obtained.
 Information such as the location of firefighters, trapped occupants, and the growth of fires happens dynamically and are changing constantly.
-Because of that, these types of information need to be obtained and updated on-site from various sources, which can result in information loss and/or unreliable information being given.
+Because of that, these types of information needs to be obtained and updated on-site from various sources, which can result in information loss and/or unreliable information being given.

-A firefighter location and condition system for indoors is one of the most wished-for situational awareness enhancements, according to a survey conducted by over 1.100 firefighters and first-respondents in California, USA.
+A firefighter location and condition system for indoors is one of the most hoped for situational awareness enhancements, according to a survey conducted by over 1.100 firefighters and first-respondents in California, USA.
 Over 85% of the interviewed participants believe that such a system would greatly improve rescue efficiency.
 50% would prefer that the information be portrayed digitally, preferably in 3D.

 After many years of research and development, the Smart Safety team of the Solutions 2.0 department of Teijin was able to create a working proof of concept that is able to consistently and precisely track firefighters indoors.
 The innovative system is able to track firefighters inside a building in real-time without the need for extra infrastructure.
 A 3D user interface allows the commander to keep track of its firefighters both laterally and horizontally.
-The system is able to track each individual separately, helping the commander optimize situational awareness and enhance the safety of the intervention.
+The system is able to track each individual separately, helping the commander optimize the situational awareness and enhance the safety of the intervention.

 The system will be officially launched during Interschutz 2022, with trials starting soon after the launch.
-If you would like to see the Indoor Situational Awareness system by Teijin in action, you can visit our booth in hall 15, number B52.
+If you would like to see the Indoor Situational Awareness system by Teijin in action, you can visit our booth at hall 15, number B52.
 There, live demonstrations and additional information will be given.

 If you would like to know more about our Indoor Situational Awareness System, click here to visit our product page.